Welcome to CITS2002 in 2021

 and to never get more than a week behind.

-but note that the session will be recorded (if that's a concern for you).
+Note that the session will be recorded (if privacy is a concern for you).

 Each week's workshop will focus on, and extend material,